-GMC's guidance also expects doctors to be honest and trustworthy when completing or signing forms, taking reasonable steps to check that the information is correct and not false or misleading.
+General Medical Council (GMC) guidance also expects doctors to be honest and trustworthy when completing or signing forms, taking reasonable steps to check that the information is correct and not false or misleading.
 Relevant information should not be deliberately left out.
-A link to the GMC Good Medical Practice guidance (particularly paragraph 71).
+A link to the GMC Good Medical Practice5 guidance (particularly paragraphs 88 and 89).